Back to SiteAuditLab

 You should only scan websites you own or have permission to scan.
 Scanning third-party sites without authorisation may violate their terms of service.

-Why does the analytics scanner only work for signed-in users?
+Why is the Analytics category only available to signed-in users?

 Analytics detection requires parsing the full page HTML, which is a more resource-intensive operation.
-We restrict it to authenticated users to maintain service quality.
+We restrict it to authenticated users to maintain service quality for everyone.

 Are scan reports public?

 Each report has a shareable link that anyone can view if they have the URL.
-Reports are not indexed or discoverable — only people you share the link with can see them.
+Reports are not indexed or discoverable — only people you share the link with can access them.

 How do I delete my data?